 - See updated information on the Covid Access system

 - Access to MIT academic and research buildings is only permitted through assigned access points.
 See the designated entries on the access point map.
-Just tap your MIT ID at the card reader at your approved entry point.
-And remember: Please do not hold open the door for others, since each person must use their MIT ID to confirm entry. – October 14
+Tap your MIT ID at the card reader at your approved entry point.
+Please do not hold open the door for others, since each person must use their MIT ID to confirm entry.

 Covid Access and Covid Pass